 The result showcased singing abilities in a wide range of abilities... which we think is part of the fun.

 Shooting a music video almost always involves performers lip syncing a pre-recorded track, but this one had everyone singing live on location, Les MisÚrables-style.
 That was an extra twist that required everyone to stay on pitch, in the right tempo, and singing in the right key so all the footage would cut together well.

 While we have used it for specialty shots before, this was our first production that we photographed entirely with our tiny Osmo Zenmuse X5 handheld stabilized camera.
 This let us work quickly and shoot 59 separate scenes in ultra high-definition 4K without it turning in to a gigantic slow production.

-Phil Schmidt produced and coordinated the dozens of people and places involved, with Todd Terry directing each shoot and Joey Skelton assisting on sound.
+This shoot required coordinating the dozens of people and places involved, with Todd Terry directing each shoot and Joey Skelton assisting on sound.
 On the music side of things, we turned to Nashville's Dave LaGrande who wrote, arranged, and orchestrated the score.